|Nutritional Guidelines (per serving)|

 While the meat is roasting, prepare the onions and mushrooms.
 Oil a large, rimmed baking sheet generously.
 Peel the onions and cut them into wedges 3/4-inch thick, leaving the root ends intact.

-After the meat has roasted for 15 minutes, you must reduce the heat to 350 F and place the pan with the vegetables on the lower shelf.
+After the meat has roasted for 15 minutes, reduce the heat to 350 F and place the pan with the vegetables on the lower shelf.
 Continue to roast the beef until an instant-read thermometer inserted into the center of the meat registers 130 to 135 F, about 50 to 60 minutes.
-Stirring every 15 minutes, roast the vegetables for 50 to 60 minutes, until slightly browned and charred around the edges.
+Roast the vegetables, stirring every 15 minutes, for 50 to 60 minutes, until slightly browned and charred around the edges.

-If the vegetables are not done when the roast is, you should continue roasting a few minutes more, checking every 5 minutes, until done.
+If the vegetables are not done when the roast is, continue roasting a few minutes more, checking every 5 minutes until done.
 Remove the vegetables and tent them with foil to keep warm.

 Skim off and discard any fat in the roasting pan.
 Place the pan over medium-high heat, and add the broth and wine.
 With a wire whisk, scrape up any browned bits on the bottom of the pan into the liquids.
 Bring the mixture to a simmer, and reduce by half.

 Cut the roast, crosswise against the grain, into slices 1/4-inch thick and arrange on a serving platter.
 Garnish the platter with bouquets of watercress and surround the meat with the onions and mushrooms.
 Drizzle the sliced meat with some sauce and pass the extra sauce separately.
 Top each serving with a thin slice of blue cheese (optional).

 - Sliced leftover beef is delicious used in sandwiches made with good peasant bread or a baguette.
-Slather some Dijon mustard on the bread and add your leftover roast beef, sliced tomatoes, and some watercress sprigs or a few arugula or baby spinach leaves.
+Slather some Dijon mustard on the bread and add your leftover roast beef, sliced tomatoes, and some watercress sprigs or a few leaves of arugula or baby spinach.
 Crumble any remaining blue cheese on top.